kairos666/pmp-engine/README.md

 ## Limitations
 * need some tests certainly some weird behaviors now and then :hear_no_evil:
 * cross domains problems when dealing with https sites.
-Not really any software solution here this baked in security for any browser may be bypassed by extensions such has [this one](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?utm_source=chrome-app-launcher-info-dialog)
+This is baked in security for any browser, may be bypassed by extensions such has [this one](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?utm_source=chrome-app-launcher-info-dialog) ... beware this is dangerous :bangbang:
 * because the modifications are applied on the fly in the HTML page request, it will work only with good ol' full server rendered pages.
-Having the same level of control on SPA or ajax content need some reverse engineeringat best, or is plain impossible.
+Pimping SPAs or ajax content need some reverse engineering at best, or is plain impossible.

 ## future features
 - [ ] test coverage